Writer & Editor

 Writer, Policy & Budget Issues

-Rabita Aziz covers policy and budget issues as well as global health events around DC for Science Speaks and is Senior Specialist in Global Health Policy for the Infectious Diseases Society of America.
-She represents IDSA on global health issues.
+Rabita Aziz covers policy and budget issues as well as global health events around DC and global health conferences for Science Speaks and is Senior Specialist in Global Health Policy for the Infectious Diseases Society of America.
+She represents IDSA on global health issues, including HIV, tuberculosis, and global health security.
 She became interested in global health after volunteering with a public health NGO that served the slums of Dhaka, Bangladesh.
-She studied international affairs and political science at the George Washington University, and earned her Master of Public Health degree at George Washington University.
+She studied international affairs and political science at the George Washington University, and earned her Master of Public Health degree with a concentration in global health from George Washington University.
 Contact her at firstname.lastname@example.org